No mention of Naankuse (spelled N/a’an ku sê, in one of the local dialects) seems to be made without the words Angelina Jolie popping up.

 And so, tempted by the reputation of the sanctuary, as well as its great location not far from the Windhoek Hosea Kutako airport, we decided to book ourselves into the Naankuse lodge for our final night's accommodation, before our flight back to South Africa the following day.

-Seeing the majority of these animals is only available exclusively through one of these booked activities, none of which come cheap.
+Seeing the majority of these animals is only available exclusively through one of these booked activities, none of which come cheap unfortunately.

-Given that we were at the end of an activity-packed week that also included plenty of time on the Namibian roads, we decided to forgo the activities and simply relax at the lodge accommodation for our final evening.
+Given that we were at the end of an activity-packed week that also included plenty of time on the roads and hikes of varies sorts, we decided to forgo the activities and simply relax at the lodge accommodation for our final evening in Namibia.

-We did take the opportunity to do so briefly, at sunset and before we made our way to the lodge's on-site restaurant for dinner, and we were rewarded with sightings of zebras, buck, giraffes and ostriches.
+We did take the opportunity to do so, at sunset and before we made our way to the lodge's on-site restaurant for dinner, and we were rewarded with many animal sightings including zebras, buck, giraffes and ostriches.

 As for the accommodation itself, we were booked into one of Naankuse's standalone 2-bedroom villas on the property, and here unfortunately we were to be a bit disappointed.

-The cost of accommodation at Naankuse Lodge is about the same as what we had paid for our previous night's stay at the brilliant Erongo Wilderness Lodge, and more expensive than our night at the Sossusvlei Lodge, but the quality of the lodgings at Naankuse did not, for us, live up to either of those.
+The cost of our chalet at Naankuse Lodge is about the same as the rates we had paid for our previous night's stay at the brilliant Ondudu Safari Lodge, and more expensive than our night's accommodation at the Sossusvlei Lodge, but the quality of the lodgings at Naankuse did not, for us, live up to either of those.

-Nor can Naankuse compete on location - the stunning views surrounding both the Erongo and Sossusvlei lodges are unique and special, while here is the usual safari bushveld and thorn trees common to the area around the capital.
+Nor can Naankuse compete on location - the stunning views surrounding both the Ondudu and Sossusvlei lodges are unique and captivating, while here is the usual safari bushveld and thorn trees common to the area around the Namibian capital.

-On the plus side, it had plenty of space - there were 2 bedrooms, each with an en-suite bathroom, and there was a decent sized common area that was the lounge and open-plan kitchen.
+On the plus side, it had plenty of space - there were 2 large bedrooms, each with their own en-suite bathroom, and there was a decent sized common area that was the lounge and open-plan kitchen.

-A sliding door opened onto a small patio with some basic chairs and a small table, though the view was not particularly noteworthy.
+A sliding door opened onto a small patio with some basic chairs and a small table, though the view was not all that noteworthy.
 We did have a few minutes of entertainment at one point however, as a small herd of giraffes wandered placidly by.

-Having made our way to the on-site restaurant at Naankuse later that afternoon, we found a table at the floor-to-ceiling windows which surround half the space, giving views over the surroundings.
+Having made our way to the on-site restaurant at Naankuse later that afternoon (rates at Naankuse lodge are Half Board Dinner & Breakfast included), we found a table at the floor-to-ceiling windows which surround half the space, giving views over the surroundings.
 The restaurant is a comfortable space tastefully decorated in a wood-and-concrete African theme, together with some beautiful artworks depicting wild animals and local tribes.

 We ordered from the limited set menu, and our starters of bobotie spring rolls were superb!
 Our main courses were also pretty tasty, with some delicious vegetable sides.
 We did though have to send our meat back to the kitchen once to be recooked, as it had arrived cooked completely differently from what we had ordered.

-In all, dinner at Naankuse was a decent success, but again not completely living up to the great meals we had had elsewhere on this trip.
+In all, dinner at Naankuse was a decent success, but again not entirely living up to the great meals we had experienced elsewhere on this trip.

 The next morning we made our way back to the dining area for breakfast, having had a relaxed night's sleep.